lugres/oprisk-api/README.md

 * **[Incidents Workflow Rules](./docs/incident_workflow_rules.md)**: A complete specification of the incident state machine, SLA logic, and dynamic field rules.
 * **[Incidents API Contracts](./docs/incident_api_contracts.md)**: High-level documentation for the main Incidents API endpoints and workflow actions.
+* **[Business Requirements Document (BRD) for the Incidents module](./docs/business_requirements_documents/incidents_design_specs_detailed.md)**: Describes functional, technical, and architectural requirements for the Incidents module, as well as an analysis of some architectural options considered.

 ### Documentation - Measures module